Other Information

 Additional Shipping Information

 International orders.
 Maximum insured value for Royal Mail’s International Signed service is £250.
-Paintings valued over this will need to be sent by a Parcelforce Worldwide service that insures artwork.
+Paintings valued over this will need to be sent by a Parcelforce Worldwide service that insures artwork and a quotation will be provided for the total cost to you.

 Photo Tips and Requirements

-Below is a summary on how to take the best photos of your pet.
-These will enable me to get as much detail into the portrait.
-I’ve written a more in-depth blog post about photos for your pet portraits, including some good and bad examples, and you can read it here: Pet Portraits: Photo Hints & Tips
+Below is a summary on how to take the best photos of your pet to capture the finest detail.
+I’ve written a more in-depth blog post about photos for your pet portraits, including some good and bad examples: Pet Portraits: Photo Hints & Tips

 1) The higher photo quality, the more details I can put into your portrait.